Eshaa2001/Master-s-Project-24/README.md

 Building a Business Operations Assistant driven by AI.

+**Objective**
+Tailoring our LLM for a specific domain while also exploring different ways to fine-tune them.

 **Approach:**

 Constructing a Retrieval Augmented Generation (RAG) pipeline integrated or powered with LLM to create an interface wherein the end user can ask business-operations related queries and get answers with relevant contextual information and supporting visualizations for data distributions.
 Python offers a rich set of libraries including matplotlib, seaborn, plotly which can be utilized for the sake of creating visualizations on queries by user.